 Better idea: Read bills carefully to spot services you no longer use.
 Call customer service at your phone and cable companies twice yearly to review your accounts for better deals or features you can drop.

 Mistake 4: Buying a new car

-As soon as you leave the dealer’s lot with a new car, it depreciates 9 percent, according to Edmunds.
-A new car costing nearly $30,000 is worth $5,687 less in a year.
-New-car registration and insurance are pricier, too.
+As soon as you leave the dealer’s lot with a new car, it depreciates 10 percent, and then another 10 percent by the end of the first year, according to CARFAX.
+Translation: A new car costing $30,000 is worth $27,000 after driving it off the lot, and about $24,300 after a year.
+Registration and insurance are also more costly for new cars.

 Better idea: Buy used.
 “These days, 100,000 miles is merely the halfway point for a lot of vehicles,” says Bankrate.
-In fact, some used cars are better than new ones.
 Save the money you’d have spent and put it to work.
 Hang onto your car and drive it free after it’s paid off.

 Mistake 5: Buying almost anything else new

 Why pay a premium for new books, toys, clothes, cars, tools and sports gear when you can get them for a discount used?

 Better idea: Before shopping retail for a new purchase, see what kinds of deals are available on used goods.
 You can often find furniture, jewelry, appliances and electronics that look and work as well as new for a sliver of the new price.
 Of course some things — mattresses, shoes, computers, video cameras and stuffed toys, for example – you should never buy used.

 If you are paying, for example, 20 percent interest on credit card balances while your savings are earning just 0.2 percent, you’ve got things upside down.